Early Prison Labour

 Labour statistics, Annual Report for Prisons, 1911.

-The 1868 inquiry into Queensland prisons recommended that prisoners could do such work as shoemaking, baking, and tailoring to provide the food and clothes for prisons.
+The 1868 inquiry into Queensland prisons recommended that prisoners could do work such as shoemaking, baking, and tailoring to provide the food and clothes for prisons.
 At first the lack of workshops was a problem, but newer prisons were designed to overcome this.
 One of the perceived benefits was that inmates might learn work skills that would lead to gainful employment upon their release.
 It was also officially noted that prisoners were generally more content when employed.

-The division of labour in the society outside the prison walls was replicated inside those walls, and the women were made to cook, sew, clean and wash.
+The gendered division of labour in the society outside the prison walls was replicated inside those walls, and the women were made to cook, sew, clean and wash.
 This included making prison uniforms and other government institutional clothing, including mosquito nets, pyjamas, petticoats, nightdresses, shirts and jackets.
 The men at Boggo Road were engaged in tinsmithing, carpentry and mat-making.
 All this industry created a lot of income for the prison, and totals were meticulously noted in the annual reports.

 In 1921, when the Brisbane Women's Prison became the No.2 Division of the men's prison, many prisoners from St Helena were transferred there.
 The island's industrial activities were transferred with them and St Helena became a prison farm.